 Cookies are small text files placed on your computer when visiting certain parts of a website.
 These enhance the performance of the website, help to analyse site visitor information, enable enhanced functioning and help to target more advertising that is relevant to your interests

-UK and EU Cookie Law the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;
+UK and EU Cookie Law the Privacy and Electronic Communications (Amendment) Regulations 2011;

 User or you any third party that accesses the Website and is not either (i) employed by GOAT Risk Solutions Ltd. and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to GOAT Risk Solutions Ltd. and accessing the Website in connection with the provision of such services; and